Rank / Rating: ENS-Ensign

 David’s family was notified that he was Missing in Action through a telegram received on VJ Day - the same day the Japanese Emperor Hirohito announced surrender through a radio broadcast to the Japanese people.
 David’s mother was devastated losing her youngest son blaming Roosevelt for the war and the government for negligence in the loss of her son’s ship, Indianapolis.

 David’s family members attended the 1990 Indianapolis Survivors Reunion with the mission of learning more about David’s fate.
-Thanks to help from Jack Anderson and Dan Kutzman Jump’s family spent two days interviewing survivors for information.
+Thanks to help from Jack Anderson and Dan Kutzman, Jump’s family spent two days interviewing survivors for information.

 Jump’s brother Ransom wrote, “Nearly losing hope, we attended the banquet and sat with a survivor and his family.
 Upon viewing David’s photo, David Thompson, EM 3/c, began to weep.
 He was in charge of the Ensigns boarding 13 days before the tragedy.
 It was wonderful to learn that the boys were asleep and did not suffer the horror that many men did.
 We thank God that David Thompson survived until our paths crossed.
 He went to his reward two months after we met him.
 We attended the memorial dedication and felt some vindication.”